 Next Insurance offers a painless and seamless way for you to explore workers’ comp coverage options for your business.
 Simply start an instant quote, provide a few details about your operations and review your options online.

 Once you purchase coverage, you’ll have instant access to your certificate of insurance 24/7 from a mobile device or computer.

 Your workers’ comp policy can help pay for medical expenses, loss of income, retraining for employees, permanent injury and survivor benefits after a workplace injury.
 The amount of coverage provided by your policy is regulated by state law and varies based on where you do business.

 Coverage for medical expenses can vary depending on the injury, but a workers’ comp insurance policy will typically help pay for immediate and ongoing medical treatment, and rehabilitation costs.

 For example, if an administrative assistant at your business has work-related wrist pain, workers’ compensation could pay for the initial diagnosis, ongoing treatment and physical therapy.

-For people with physical jobs, even a small injury can make it difficult, or impossible, to work safely.
-Workers’ compensation insurance enables an injured employee to take the time they need to recover without worrying about lost wages while they are out of work.
+For people in very physical jobs, even a small injury can make it difficult, or impossible, to work safely.
+Workers’ compensation insurance coverage enables an injured employee to take the time they need to recover without worrying about lost wages while they are out of work.